-For the first time, Offbeat is delighted to offer a programme of support for six artists, all at early stages of their careers.
+In 2019, Offbeat offered a programme of support for six artists, all at early stages of their careers.

-Each artist has been given tailored support in dramaturgy, marketing, travel, accommodation and technical theatre – and each will have three performances at the festival to develop audiences and work on their show.
-We can’t wait to show you these six fantastic pieces, and we hope you’ll come and join us to support these talented artists.
+Each artist was given tailored support in dramaturgy, marketing, travel, accommodation and technical theatre – and each had three performances at the festival to develop audiences and work on their show.

-There’s spoken word and music from Channie B, a VR experience from Electrick Village, a poetic play from Rowan Padmore.
-Thomas Page Dances bring an intimate duet, Plaster Cast create a radically queer dance party, and Ashanti Wheeler-Artwell presents her first one-woman show.
+There was spoken word and music from Channie B, a VR experience from Electrick Village, a poetic play from Rowan Padmore.
+Thomas Page Dances brought an intimate dance duet, Plaster Cast created a radically queer dance party, and Ashanti Wheeler-Artwell presented her first one-woman show.

 Surge is all about stereotypes.
 It is about prejudice and discrimination.
 It is about how you see others and judge them on race, class, religion and sexuality.
 It is a show that hopes to challenge your perceptions, stripping you of what you think is true and reminding you of the potential you have to change your ideas.

 Channie B is a performance artist who specialises in photography, videography and the research of race politic and stereotyping within our modern day society.